 The site is just off the main highway which links Amman and Azraq, which in turn makes it easy for tourists to visit.

 Despite its vast popularity, and despite all the research which has been done, very little is actually known about the site.

-Its sense of mystery and its superb level of preservation make it an ideal candidate for any list of must-see places in Jordan, particularly for people who want to go off the beaten track.
+Its sense of mystery and its superb level of preservation make it an ideal candidate for any list of must-see Jordan tourist attractions, particularly for people who want to go off the beaten track.

 Qasr Al-Kharana – The Unsolved Mystery

 While Qasr Al-Kharana is regularly referred to as being one of Jordan’s Desert Castles, it has never been used as a castle.
 The term “Desert Castles” actually refers to s whole string of buildings and ruins which can be found in the desert.

 Qasr Al-Kharana was also never used as a fortress.

 To begin with, the slits which are visible in the walls don’t bear any resemblance to arrow slits, not to mention the fact that they are not at the correct height to have served as arrow slits.

 Additionally, the corner towers of castles and fortresses were designed to accommodate soldiers.
 They typical contained stairs with one or two floors, whereas the corner towers at Qasr Al-Kharana are solid.